Dr Dennis Barden

 The Headquarters of Cambridge mathematics, the Centre for Mathematical Sciences, is a modern purpose-built complex, with a full range of facilities.
 From the third year on, lectures are held there, plus many supervisions at all levels.
 The Central Core houses the Maths Cafe – the room is usually buzzing with activity as the students drink coffee, discuss mathematics and work at the tables.
 It is a popular meeting place for students and staff alike.
 The Maths faculty is top-rated in the country and it is very exciting for the students to be part of an extremely talented group and to be taught by some of the world’s leading researchers.
 The Mathematical Sciences Library is an interesting circular building on the same site, and it is complemented by the Girton library which has an excellent selection of maths books, covering all undergraduate courses.

 Girton usually has a large number of students arriving with degrees from elsewhere, to study Maths Part III for the MASt degree, or the MSc in Computational Biology.
 They are part of the large and lively graduate community in Girton, which has research seminars and dinners together, as well as other social events.
-There are also a number of Girtonians doing PhDs in mathematics, forming a truly international community, currently from Belarus, Bulgaria, Iran, Portugal, Russia, Slovakia and the UK, working on topics ranging from combinatorics to fluid mechanics to high energy physics!
+There are also a number of Girtonians doing PhDs in mathematics, forming a truly international community, currently from Australia, Belarus, Bulgaria, China, Iran, Portugal, Russia, Slovakia and the UK, working on topics ranging from combinatorics to fluid mechanics to high energy physics!

 Research and postgraduate students are admitted to the University by the Board of Graduate Studies.
 They must therefore apply centrally and not to the College.
 However, they must be admitted to a College to be able to study at the University; there is space on the application form to allow students to choose which College they wish to join.